hanmertens/pstoedit-rs/pstoedit-sys/README.md

 Only dynamic linking to pstoedit is supported, so pstoedit needs to be installed.
-Multiple versions are supported, but the appropriate feature starting with `pstoedit_` has to be enabled to prevent a runtime `IncompatibleVersion` error.
+Multiple versions are supported, but the appropriate feature starting with `pstoedit_` has to be enabled to prevent a runtime error.
 If multiple are specified, the first in the following list takes precedence.

 - `pstoedit_4_01`: compatible with pstoedit version 4.01, and likely with future 4.xx releases.